khaors/geocompr/main.md

 In practice both languages have their strengths and to some extent which you use is less important than domain of application and the communication of results.
 Learning either will provide a head-start in learning the other.
-However there are major advantages of R over Python for geocomputation which explains its prominence in this book.
+However, there are major advantages of R over Python for geocomputation which explains its prominence in this book.
 R has unparalled support for statistics, including spatial statistics, with hundreds of packages (unmatched by Python) supporting thousands of statistical methods.

 The major advantage of Python is that it is a *general-purpose* programming language.